-The Zojirushi NS-TSC18 Micom wins because its fuzzy logic technology adjusts cooking temperatures mid-cycle, delivering consistently flawless rice that the Aroma ARC-5000SB cannot match.
+The Zojirushi NS-TSC18 Micom is the definitive winner because its fuzzy logic technology adjusts cooking temperatures mid-cycle, delivering consistently flawless rice that the Aroma ARC-5000SB cannot match.
 If you want perfectly cooked grains that stay fresh for over 12 hours, the Zojirushi completely justifies its $238 price tag.

 |---|---|---|